fcoba/UFO_proj_2/README.md

 * Is there a difference between the number of sightings in different areas?

 Steps:
-a.
-Web scraping the site to get all data. (done)
+1. Web scraping the site to get all data. (done)
-b.
-Clean data and visualize the data. (done?)
+2. Clean data and visualize the data. (done?)
-c.
-Create database and save as ufo.bd file in python.
+3. Create database and save as ufo.bd file in python.
 (Wednesday)
-d.
-Perform predictions such as t-test.
+4. Perform predictions such as t-test.
 (Wednesday)
-e.
-Create Powerpoint (Thursday)
+5. Create Powerpoint (Thursday)
-f.
-Project Due (Friday)
+6. Project Due (Friday)